helenalendowski/ais_cd/README.md

 Project description:
     This project implements a simple vessel collision warning system based on AIS data.
     The script connects to SDRAngel through a UDP socket and saves receiving AIVDM/AIVDO messages in a dataframe.
-    Decoding messages with the pyais library (https://pypi.org/project/pyais/) to collects position(lat,lon), speed and heading of other vessels.
+    Decoding messages with the pyais library (https://pypi.org/project/pyais/) to collect position(lat,lon), speed and heading of other vessels.
     Receiving the own ship data from a gps dongle and decode with pynmea2 (https://pypi.org/project/pynmea2/).
     Calculates the closest time of approach (cpa) and time to closest time of approach (tcpa) of own ship to other targets with the ARPAoCALC Python library (https://github.com/nawre/arpaocalc)
     Sends a collision warning if there are possible collisions.

     Hardware requirements: SDR dongle (e.g, RTL-SDR or USRPB210), GPS dongle